Key points about Contrave

 In Aotearoa New Zealand Contrave comes as a tablet.

-• Taking: Swallow the tablets whole, don't crush, chew, or halve tablets.
+• Swallow the tablets whole with a glass of water: Don't crush, chew, or cut tablets.

-• Food: It's best to take Contrave with food but don't take Contrave with high-fat meals.
-It may increase your risk of seizures.
+• Food: It's best to take Contrave with food, but don't take it with a high-fat meal as it may increase your risk of side effects.

 • Missed dose: If you forget to take your dose, take it as soon as you remember.
 But, if it's nearly time for your next dose, just take the next dose at the right time.
 Don't take double the dose.